Goldenmist00/taskflow-management-system/README.md

 - Update connection string in environment variables
 - Configure network access and database users

+### Scalability Note
+This Task Management System can scale by adopting a microservices architecture, splitting modules such as auth, task processing, and notifications into independently deployable services.
+Frequently accessed data (e.g., user profiles, task lists, and permission checks) can be cached with Redis to reduce database load and improve response times.
+Containerization with Docker enables consistent builds, easier CI/CD pipelines, and reproducible deployments across environments.
+Horizontal scaling behind a load balancer (e.g., Nginx, AWS ALB) distributes traffic across multiple application instances to handle spikes in demand.
+For large-scale operations, centralized logging (e.g., ELK/EFK stacks) and monitoring/alerting (e.g., Prometheus + Grafana) provide visibility, faster incident response, and capacity planning.
+MongoDB sharding and indexing strategies should be applied as data volume and concurrency grow.

 ## 🤝 Contributing

 1. **Fork the repository**